lachlanreville/Caesar-Cipher-Python/README.md

 Each letter of the alphabet defines how much the string should be shifted by, starting at A = 0 through to Z = 25.

+It can also work with multiple different keys.
+It can shift the string "cat" by a key such as "cat" which will shift each letter by the corrosponding key and will loop back through the string until its finished.
+So shifting "cat" by "cat" will turn the string into "eam"

 ### Encryption Examples

 Shifting the string "cat" by the key "c" which equals to 2 would shift the string to "ecv".